 The plan of what to see in Vilnius for architecture lovers should start with St. Anne’s Church.
 It’s an amazing masterwork of architecture.
-The church was build more than 500 years ago during the Gothic epoch.
-In Lithuania it’s known as one of the best example of Gothic architecture.
-Each year dozen of travelers from abroad and distance part of the country are visiting St. Anne’s Church.
+The church was built more than 500 years ago during the Gothic epoch.
+In Lithuania, it’s known as one of the best examples of Gothic architecture.
+Each year dozen of travelers from abroad and the distance parts of the country are visiting St. Anne’s Church.
 Well worth a visit.

 7 Gates of Dawn

-In XVI century Vilnius was surrounded with a huge defensive wall.
+In the XVI century, Vilnius was surrounded by a huge defensive wall.
 Gates of Dawn was known as one of the five gates leading out of the city.
 However, at these days it’s the only remaining gates of that historical wall.
 Nevertheless, many travelers visit this wonderful place not only because of its historical value but also for religious significant.
-For many years people believed that the remembrance of Virgin Mary which is stored in the Gates of Dawn has a magical power.
-So, if you’re walking around the Vilnius city, this holy site should be picked as one of the most unique place to visit in Vilnius.
+For many years people believed that the remembrance of the Virgin Mary which is stored in the Gates of Dawn has magical power.
+So, if you’re walking around the Vilnius city, this holy site should be picked as one of the most unique places to visit in Vilnius.

 8 Vilnius Town Hall